mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

 > Start out with finding the right problem to solve.
-This is a combination of “what customers are asking for”, “what customers don’t even know they want yet” and “what can be solved with something simple to understand and manage”.
+This is a combination of "what customers are asking for", "what customers don’t even know they want yet" and "what can be solved with something simple to understand and manage".

 *Radia Perlman*